 - Become familiar with the effects of prolonged methamphetamine use, as having this knowledge can prepare you for presenting your concerns to your loved one.

-- Research treatment centers that offer care for those battling an addiction to meth.
+- Research rehab centers that offer treatment for those battling an addiction to meth.

 - Sit down with your loved one and have an open conversation, fully expressing your concerns to him or her.
 Do so in a calm and nonjudgmental manner, anticipating initial defensiveness and denial.
 Remain patient and allow your loved one to express his or her own fears and concerns as well.

-- Be an active part of your loved one’s treatment process once he or she engages in treatment.
+- Be an active part of your loved one’s treatment process once he or she engages in rehab.

 - Remain a constant source of support and encouragement for your loved one throughout the entire journey, keeping in mind that the road to recovery is often a long and treacherous one.